cosmos/cosmos-sdk/docs/architecture/adr-065-store-v2.md

 As a result of a new store V2 package, we should expect to see improved performance for queries and transactions due to the separation of concerns.
-We should also expect to see improved developer UX around experimentation of committment schemes and storage backends for further performance, in addition to a reduced amount of abstraction around KVStores making operations such as caching and state branching more intuitive.
+We should also expect to see improved developer UX around experimentation of commitment schemes and storage backends for further performance, in addition to a reduced amount of abstraction around KVStores making operations such as caching and state branching more intuitive.